omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 Using the checkbox you can edit selected or all media.

 To review a specific piece of media, click either on its title or thumbnail.
+This will take you to its [media review page](#media-review-page).

 #### Batch edit media
 If you batch edit media from the Review item tab, you have the following options: